-That Fort Bragg's stormwater system includes storm drains, catch basins, pipes, open channels ditches swales as well as other man-made and r open channels, ditches, swales, as well as other man-made and natural stormwater runoff conveyances.
+That Fort Liberty's stormwater system includes storm drains, catch basins, open channels, ditches, swales, as well as other man-made and natural stormwater runoff conveyances.
 Dumping, discharging, disposing or placing ANY substance other than stormwater into this system is not only not only bad for the environment, it is a violation of the Clean Water Act!